 We are a foreign private issuer, as defined in the SEC's rules and regulations and, consequently, we are not subject to all of the disclosure requirements applicable to public companies organized within the United States.
-For example, we are exempt from certain rules under the Exchange Act that regulate disclosure obligations and procedural requirements related to the solicitation of proxies, consents or authorizations applicable to a security registered under the Exchange Act, including the U.S. proxy rules under Section 14 of the Exchange Act.
-In addition, our executive board members and supervisory board members are exempt from the reporting and "short-swing" profit recovery provisions of Section 16 of the Exchange Act and related rules with respect to their purchases and sales of our securities.
-Moreover, while we currently make annual and semi-annual filings with respect to our listing on the regulated market of Euronext in Paris and expect to file financial reports on an annual basis with the SEC and furnish semi-annual financial information with the SEC, we will not be required to file periodic reports and financial statements with the SEC as frequently or as promptly as U.S. public companies and will not be required to file quarterly reports on Form 10-Q or current report on Form 8-K under the Exchange Act.
+For example, we are exempt from certain rules under the Exchange Act that regulate disclosure obligations and procedural requirements related to the solicitation of proxies, consents or authorizations applicable to a security registered under the Exchange Act under the Exchange Act and related rules with respect to their purchases and sales of our securities.
+Moreover, while we currently make annual and semi-annual flinings with respect to our listing on the regulated market of Euronext in Paris and expect to file financial reports on an annual basis with the SEC and furnish semi-annual financial information with the SEC, we will not be required to file periodic reports and financial statements with the SEC as frequently or as promptly as U.S. public companies and will not be required to file quarterly reports on Form 10-Q or current report on Form 8-K under the Exchange Act.
 Accordingly, there will be less publicly available information concerning our company than there would be if we were not a foreign private issuer.